rileygrotenhuis/rbranch/README.md

 # rbranch

-rbranch is a custom CLI tool built using Go that makes performing operations on git branches maybe about 2% easier.
+rbranch is a CLI tool built using Go and Bubbletea for those who are too lazy to type out those super long and annoying git branch names.
+Making your life maybe 2% easier, you can now simply use the `rbranch` command with a few additional flags to easily perform simple git branch operations.

 ## Prerequisites